The New York boutique is well known for Latin American work, particularly big-ticket disputes over energy and construction projects

 Another big win came in 2020 when it secured Brazilian contractor IESA Óleo & Gás a US$107 million ICC award against Brazil’s national oil and gas company Petrobras over an offshore oil and gas project.
 The firm also defeated counterclaims worth US$423 million.

-In 2016, the firm helped Liberia settle a US$750 million ICSID claim lodged by a Canadian mining company, following negotiations that had been stalled by an outbreak of the deadly Ebola virus in the country.
+In 2016, Chaffetz Lindsey helped Liberia settle a US$750 million ICSID claim lodged by a Canadian mining company, following negotiations that had been stalled by an outbreak of the deadly Ebola virus in the country.

-In the US courts, it has helped NNPC defeat enforcement of a US$2.7 billion award in favour of ExxonMobil and Shell and helped a Turkish roadbuilder to enforce a US$25 million award against the Kyrgyz Ministry of Transport.
+In the US courts, it has helped NNPC block enforcement of a US$2.7 billion award in favour of ExxonMobil and Shell; and helped a Turkish roadbuilder to enforce a US$25 million award against the Kyrgyz Ministry of Transport and Roads.

-There was success for first-time client the Czech Republic, with the firm persuading an UNCITRAL tribunal to throw out a US$20 million claim by a Dubai real estate investor on jurisdictional grounds.
+There was success for first-time client the Czech Republic, with the firm persuading an UNCITRAL tribunal to throw out a US$20 million claim by a Dubai real estate investor on jurisdictional grounds in 2022.
 The state was also awarded costs.

-The firm is representing a Brazilian state-owned electricity generator in a billion-dollar dispute with a Chinese contractor over a major power plant project, which is playing out in a Europe-seated arbitration.
+The firm represents a Brazilian state-owned electricity generator in a dispute with a Chinese contractor over a major power plant project, which is playing out in a Europe-seated arbitration.
+It is also acting in a pair of Mexico-seated ICC arbitrations over renewable energy projects.

-Canada’s Stoneway Capital used the firm in a New York-seated ICC dispute with German multinational Siemens over the construction of four power plants in Argentina.
+Canada’s Stoneway Capital used the firm in a New York-seated ICC dispute with German multinational Siemens over the construction of four power plants in Argentina, which settled last year.

-Members of the firm continue to be active as arbitrator.
-In 2021, a US court upheld an award issued by Hosking, which required Occidental Petroleum to pay over US$500 million to its former partner in an Ecuadorean oil block.
+Members of the firm are increasingly visible as arbitrators.
+Hosking chaired a tribunal that ordered Occidental Petroleum to pay over US$500 million to its former partner in an Ecuadorean oil block.
 Mouawad meanwhile sat as a pre-arbitral referee in an ICC procedure that has been used only around 20 times since it was introduced in 1990.

 Chaffetz Lindsey is the premier US disputes boutique providing top-tier advocacy and advice on complex international disputes.
 The firm handles high-end arbitration and litigation matters from a specialized, client-friendly (and conflict-free) boutique platform.
 The strength of the firm’s team lies in the depth of talent at the partner, counsel and associate level.
 Chaffetz Lindsey lawyers have trained in civil and common law systems, practiced around the globe, and are fluent in several languages including English, Spanish, Portuguese, French, German, Italian, Mandarin and Arabic.